Rel1cx/eslint-react/README.md

 ### Other presets

 - all\
-  Enforce all rules in this plugin except for debug rules.
+  Enable all rules in this plugin except for debug rules.\
+  (Not recommended unless you know what you are doing)

 - all-legacy (`plugin:@eslint-react/all-legacy`)\
   Same as `all` but for ESLint LegacyConfig.